 The Santiago project is located in south-central Ecuador in the province of Loja, approximately 37 km north of the city of Loja.
-Santiago consists of one concession with an area of 2,350 hectares, which is controlled in a joint venture that is 80%-owned by Adventus and 20%-owned by Salazar.
-Adventus and Salazar believe the Santiago project contains an untested copper-gold porphyry system and an epithermal target area denoted by a swarm of mineralized veins and breccia units.
+Santiago consists of one concession with an area of 2,350 hectares, which is controlled in a joint venture that is 80%-owned by Adventus and 20%-owned by Salazar Resources Limited.
+Adventus believes the Santiago project contains an untested copper-gold porphyry system and an epithermal target area denoted by a swarm of mineralized veins and breccia units.

-For additional information on historical exploration activities, Adventus-led activities since 2018 and the 2020 planned field work and drilling program, please refer to the Adventus and Salazar news release dated June 15, 2020.
+For additional information on historical exploration activities, Adventus-led activities since 2018, please refer to the Adventus news release dated June 15, 2020.

 - 2,350 ha on one concession in Loja province - district is prospective for large copper-gold porphyry targets